-The RCOE School Safety Plan is updated annually by March 1st of each school year by RCOE staff.
-During the 2010-11 school year, the plan was reviewed and updated in July 2010 and discussed with school administrators and faculty in September 2010.
+The RCOE School Safety Plan is updated annually by March 1st of each school year by RCOE staff and probation officials.
+During the 2010 - 11 school year, the plan was reviewed and updated in July 2010 and reviewed by administrators and school faculty in September 2010.
 The School Safety Plan is discussed regularly at leadership and management team meetings.